aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/mhtml-to-md/_index.md

 {{% blocks/products/pf/agp/content h2="Save MHTML to MD in Java Online for Free" %}}

-The following example demonstrates how to convert MHTML to MD document format in Java.
+The following example demonstrates how to convert MHTML to MD in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML file into MD format.
+Follow the easy steps to convert MHTML to MD.
 Upload your MHTML file, then simply save it as MD file.
 For both MHTML reading and MD writing you can use fully qualified filenames.
 The output MD content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}